In this article:

 At the moment I'm writing this, my credit score is somewhere in the mid 700s, currently up 5 points from last month.
 No, wait.
 It's down 18 points.
 Oh, and it just went up by 7 points, too.
-Actually, scratch that—it's in the high 700s and hasn't budged at all in the last few months.
-So, my score could be considered "good," "very good," or downright "excellent."
+Actually, scratch that—it's in the high 700s and hasn't budged at all in the past few months.
+So, my score could be considered "good," "very good" or downright "excellent."
 By one metric, it could be just a few points shy of "exceptional."

 I'm not making up these scenarios.
 Every single one of them is true and represents my actual credit scores.
 Yes, that's scores, plural.
-The truth is, we all have dozens of credit scores and there are many ways to get them— from educational websites, financial institutions, and credit reporting bureaus like Experian.
+The truth is, we all have dozens of credit scores, and there are many ways to get them—from educational websites, financial institutions and credit reporting bureaus like Experian.

 The world of credit scores can be complicated and hard to follow.
-Couple that with the importance of credit scores—frequently touted as magical numbers that serve as the key to your financial life—and you can work yourself into a tailspin trying to access them, decipher them and, most importantly, figure out how to get the most out of them.
+Couple that with the importance of credit scores—frequently touted as magical numbers that serve as the key to your financial life—and you can work yourself into a tailspin trying to access them, decipher them and, most important, figure out how to get the most out of them.

 The key is not to get hung up on any one credit score.
 Instead, it's more important to look at the range your credit score falls in, the variety of scores out there, and the principles used to create them.
 Credit scores are derived from complex mathematical formulas that look at the information in your credit reports and generate a number designed to communicate the likelihood that you're going to pay your bills on time.

-Different credit scoring models weigh this information slightly differently, which is why we each have so many different scores.
+Different credit scoring models weigh this information slightly differently, which is why we each have so many scores.
 The existence of multiple credit scores allows lenders to develop scores to address specific needs, such as consumers who don't have a deep credit history.
 We'll explain more about how credit scores work a little bit later in the article.